AaronMHurst/PyGammaRAD/README.md

 ## Summary angular momentum methods

 The set of angular momentum functions and callable methods available to `PyGammaRAD` is tabulated below.
 The required arguments are listed in the order in which they should be passed to their corresponding method.
+The required arguments are defined as:

+* $j$ : Angular momentum vector.
+* $m$ : magnetic substate quantum number (i.e., $z$-axis projection).

 | Name | Coefficient/Symbol | Method | Arguments |
 | --- | --- | --- | --- |